Guiw5/sounds-good-app/README.md

 First of all, I really enjoyed learning how to use the spotify API.

-At the begining, I choosed Authorization Code grant trying to take advantage of my backend knowledge creating a minimal server I was expecting not much complexity and more safety
+At the begining, I choosed Authorization Code grant trying to take advantage of my backend knowledge creating a minimal server.

+I was expecting not much complexity and more safety

 But I've started to have issues with CORS (cross-origin headers) with the SpotifyAuth Flow when I was developing,